 In addition, most teachers must keep a record of their lesson plans in a book or computer-based curriculum program.
 Lesson plans should be written with state standards in mind to help students meet minimum educational goals.

 Teachers also interact with parents during designated conference periods to talk about academic and, if needed, behavioral issues.
 Contact can also be made over the phone, in writing or through e-mail.

 Salary Information and Career Outlook

-The U.S. Bureau of Labor Statistics, BLS, (www.bls.gov) predicts that jobs for kindergarten, elementary, and middle school teachers will grow by 12% between 2012 and 2022, while high school teaching jobs will only increase by 6% during the same decade.
-The BLS also reported that mean annual salaries for kindergarten, elementary, middle, and high school teachers ranged between $53,480 and $59,330 as of May 2014.
+The U.S. Bureau of Labor Statistics, BLS, (www.bls.gov) predicts that jobs for kindergarten, elementary, middle and high school teachers will grow as fast as the average between 2018 and 2028.
+The BLS also reported that mean annual salaries for kindergarten, elementary, middle, and high school teachers ranged between $58,370 and $64,340 as of May 2018.

 Language arts teachers are required to have a bachelor's degree.
 They normally major in English and complete a practicum before obtaining their teacher's certification.
 Once employed as a teacher they instruct students in their subject while adhering to federal and state educational guidelines.